tene04/Neuroevolution_vs._Reinforcement-Learning/README.md

 ### Performance comparison

-* DQL demostrates superior performance and faster convergence compared to Neuroevolution when no LIDAR sensor is used.
+* DQL demonstrates superior performance and faster convergence compared to Neuroevolution when no LIDAR sensor is used.
 This suggests that DQL is more sample-efficient and better suited for environments with limited sensory
 * Neuroevolution combined with LIDAR achieves better overall performance, particularly in complex environment where additional spatial information enhances the agent´s decision.
 However, this improvement comes at a hight computational cost, as training times increase significantly due to the large input space.

 ### LIDAR sensor analysis

 The inclusion of LIDAR does not universally lead to improved results.
-While it provides richer environmental data, it also increases the dimensionality of the input, which can mamke learning slower and less stable, especially for methods that do not scale well with input complexity.
+While it provides richer environmental data, it also increases the dimensionality of the input, which can make learning slower and less stable, especially for methods that do not scale well with input complexity.
 In some cases, agents without LIDAR performed similar or even better, depending on the algorithm used and the task.

 ### Final veredict